AaronRuben/bcftools_tutorial_madcap/README.md

 This is a **bad idea**, it will print a lot of lines (you can abort the command with CTRL+C).

 <details>
-  <summary>Try working with the documentation to print the first 10 data lines only! **Hint:** You want to use the "|" operator and "head" command.</summary>
+  <summary>Try working with the documentation to print the first 10 data lines only! <b>Hint:</b> You want to use the "|" operator and "head" command.</summary>

 <pre><code>user@bash:bcftools_tutorial_madcap $ bcftools view -H data/example.vcf.gz | head -n 10</code></pre>